turnerbenjamin/grid-cove/docs/1._user-stories/user-story-planning.md

 - As an Admin
 - I want to be able to remove puzzles
 - So that I can take action where I believe that the pixel art behind a puzzle is not appropriate for the platform

+##### Feature 5 - User Stories

+###### User Story 13

+- As a registered user
+- I want to be able to update my email address and username
+- So that I can keep these details current

+###### User Story 14

+- As a registered user
+- I want to be able to update my password
+- So that I have an additional tool to help keep my account secure